What is a Bastion Host? A Quick Guide to Secure Access

 Deploying Bastion Hosts in the Cloud

-Transitioning from theoretical concepts to practical implementation, setting up a bastion host in a major cloud environment is a fundamental skill for any cloud engineer prioritizing security.
-While the core tenets of hardening and isolation remain universal, each major cloud provider—AWS, Azure, and Google Cloud—offers its unique approach.
-You can opt for a traditional, self-managed virtual machine (VM) deployment or leverage slicker, fully managed services.
+Moving from high-level concepts to actual implementation, building a bastion host in a major cloud environment is a practical skill for any engineer who prioritizes security.
+The core ideas of hardening and isolation do not change, but AWS, Azure, and Google Cloud each have their own specific tools.
+You can choose a traditional virtual machine that you manage yourself or use more efficient, fully managed services.

-Knowing which deployment strategy to employ is crucial for constructing a secure and manageable access framework.
-When deploying a bastion, you are deeply engaging with the core components of cloud infrastructure.
-A strong understanding of basics like Infrastructure Cloud Services (IaaS) is indispensable.
-This foundational knowledge allows you to correctly configure virtual networking, security groups, and virtual instances, laying a robust and secure groundwork.
+Selecting the right deployment method is key to creating a secure and manageable access system.
+When you set up a bastion, you are working with the primary parts of cloud infrastructure.
+A clear understanding of Infrastructure Cloud Services (IaaS) is essential for this work.
+This foundation helps you correctly configure virtual networks, security rules, and instances to create a secure starting point for your environment.

 Reflection Prompt:

-- Considering the varying approaches to bastions in AWS, Azure, and GCP, which method do you think best aligns with the "principle of least privilege" and why?
+• Looking at the different ways AWS, Azure, and GCP handle bastions, which method do you think is best for following the "principle of least privilege" and why?

-Let's examine how this looks across the "big three" cloud platforms.
+Let's see how this works on the three main cloud platforms.

 Amazon Web Services: The Classic EC2 Bastion